simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 series = "Running Mastodon on AWS" draft = true
 +++
 This post is the second part of a series of two articles on deploying and running a [Mastodon][mastodondocs] instance on [AWS][aws].
-The code for this part can be found [here][1].
+The code for this part can be found [here][githubcode].
 In this second part we will cover the steps to run Mastodon on AWS with ECS and Fargate.

 {{< series "Running Mastodon on AWS" >}}

 ### Introduction

 Having successfully got Mastodon running locally in the {{< prev-in-section "previous part" >}} of this series, we can now set Mastodon up to run on AWS.
+To set up Mastodon on AWS, we will use [Pulumi][pulumi] with F# to provision the AWS infrastructure and deploy the Mastodon application.
+Pulumi is my preferred tool for infrastructure as code.
+I have been using it for a while now as you can see in all of my blog posts in the [infrastructure as code][iac] category.

-In the previous part, the goal was to try out Mastodon and get familiar with it so that it would be easier to set up on AWS.
+For the previous part, the goal was to try out Mastodon and get familiar with it so that it would be easier to set up on AWS.
 To run Mastodon on AWS, I decided to use [AWS ECS][awsecs] with [AWS Fargate][awsfargate].
-As we saw in the previous post and can also read in the [*Run your own server*][2] section of the Mastodon documentation, we need more than just the compute part of AWS to get Mastodon running.
+As we saw in the previous post and can also read in the [*Run your own server*][mastodonrunownserver] section of the Mastodon documentation, we need more than just the compute part of AWS to get Mastodon running.
 In the table below, I have listed the required parts from the *Run your own server* documentation again and noted next to them the providers we will use to provide the functionality.
 Later we will go into more detail about what we need to do for each part of the AWS infrastructure.

 {{<table tableWidth="95%">}}
 Component | Solution